tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/PayU operations/Disputes-MP.md

 date: 2021-09-03T16:42:19-05:00
 type: docs
 Description: >
   Learn how to manage the Dispute process requested by your customers.
-This includes, see the disputes created, provide the evidence to resolve a dispute or refund the amount paid by the customer.
+This includes, see the disputes created, provide the evidence to resolve a dispute ou refund the amount paid by the customer.
 weight: 40
 ---